Dunglaiminh/2_Project/README.md

 Welcome to my data analysis project, which provides an in-depth examination of the global data job market.
 This project aims not only to offer valuable insights into the current job landscape but also to showcase my skills and dedication.

 Using Python and other analytical tools, I have successfully addressed four key questions related to data jobs.
 Additionally, visualizations have been incorporated to enhance clarity and improve the comprehensibility of the findings.
-Below are the results.

 *DISCLAIMER*
 - The main data is sourced from [Luke Barousse's Python Course](https://lukebarousse.com/python)